greenpau/caddy-auth-saml/README.md

 The URL is `https://localhost:3443/saml`.

+### Development Notes

-The below is the headers of the `POST` request that the user's browser makes:
+The below are the headers of the redirected `POST` request that the user's browser makes upon clicking "My Gatekeeper" application:

 ```
 Method: POST